gerrardcowburn/sandpit/adx/adx-for-apis-subscriber-sample-typescript/README.md

 ## Getting Started
 To get started, sign in to the AWS Management Console, browse to AWS Data Exchange, search for the ["AWS Data Exchange for APIs (Test product)"][APITestProduct] Product, and subscribe.
-Copy the relevant `DataSetId`, `RevisionId`, and `AssetId` from the Entitled Data page and paste them into the `productInfo` constant below (you will likely find they match the sample contents).
+Copy the relevant `DataSetId`, `RevisionId`, and `AssetId` from the Entitled Data page and paste them into the `productInfo` constant in the code sample (adx4apis.ts) (you will likely find they match the sample contents).
 Next, update the `sendApiAssetCommandInput` constant based on your desired request parameters.
 Again, for test purposes, the provided inputs should work just fine.
 Finally, transpile the script from TypeScript to Javascript, and execute it with `node adx4apis`.

 To assist with finding the necessary inputs for the `productInfo` and `sendApiAssetCommandInput` constants, the Data Exchange console provides Sample CLI requests as shown below.
 The first 3 parameters map to the productInfo constant, and the rest map to sendApiAssetCommandInput
 ```